Four Things to Know About IKEA for Families

 Let the Kids Play

-Parents have the option to drop their children (who are between 37 inches and 54 inches and potty trained) at IKEA’s play area called Småland while they shop.
+Parents have the option to drop-off children (who are between 37 inches and 54 inches and potty trained) at IKEA’s play area called Småland while they shop.
 Built to look like a magical Swedish forest, Småland has a giant ball pit and places to climb.
-Kids can also read, watch movies and color during their half hour time slot.
+Kids can also read, watch movies and color during the half hour time slot.
 Need more time to shop?
 See Family Membership above to double your time.
 For smaller kids (or those who don’t want to leave mom and dad), IKEA offers shopping strollers.

-Check out the Children’s Section
+Visit the Children’s Section

-From unique beds to fun toys to whimsical bedding, IKEA Atlantic Station has a giant area devoted to little people.
+From unique beds to fun toys to whimsical bedding, IKEA Atlantic Station has a giant area devoted to kids.
 Parents appreciate the reasonable prices, of course, but also that the furniture is designed with growing kids in mind.
 The reversible bed, for instance, goes from a low bed to a high bed just by turning it upside down.
 IKEA’s loft-style bunks have ample storage for kids’ stuff plus a play or desk area underneath.
 And speaking of storage, parents will find tons of ideas for where to hide kids’ toys.
-IKEA even sells toys like cash registers, wooden trains, tea sets, and stuffed animals.
+IKEA even sells toys cash registers, wooden trains, tea sets and stuffed animals.